What is Strigoi Master?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-There are many different RATs.
-Some examples are ObliqueRAT, Elephant RAT, Orcus RAT, ViperSoftX RAT.
-It is common that the attackers have anonymous control over infected computers - victims are not aware that they have a RAT installed on their machines.
+There are many different RATs online.
+Some examples are ObliqueRAT, Elephant RAT, Orcus RAT, and ViperSoftX RAT.
+The attackers have anonymous control over infected computers and victims are often unaware that they have RATs installed on their machines.

-It is worthwhile to mention that RATs can be used to perform DDoS attacks and the infected network as a proxy server for fraudulent activities.
-In one way or another, when there is any reason to suspect that a system is infected with a RAT, then it should be scanned with a security suite, and all detected threats should be removed as soon as possible.
+Note that RATs can be employed to perform DDoS attacks and use the infected network as a proxy server for fraudulent activities.
+If there is any reason to suspect that your system is infected with a RAT, scanned it with a security suite, and all detected threats should be removed immediately.